philwilkes/TLS2trees/README.md

 Thanks to my supervisory team Assoc.
 Prof Paul Turner and Dr. Mohammad Sadegh Taskhiri from the eLogistics Research Group and Dr. James Montgomery from the University of Tasmania.

-Thanks to Susana Gonzalez Aracil and David Herries from Interpine Group Ltd (New Zealand) https://interpine.nz/, who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool and to PF Olsen (Australia) Ltd https://au.pfolsen.com/ for providing an extensive reference dataset of 7022 destructively sampled diameter measurements and 49 associated point clouds used for evaluating this tool.
+Thanks to Susana Gonzalez Aracil, David Herries from Interpine Group Ltd (New Zealand) https://interpine.nz/, Allie Muneri and Mohan Gurung from PF Olsen (Australia) Ltd. https://au.pfolsen.com/, who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool.

-## Contributing
+## Contributing/Collaborating
-Interested in contributing to this code?
+Interested in contributing to the FSCT project?
 Get in touch!
-This code is likely far from optimal, so if you find errors or have ideas/suggestions on improvements, they would be very welcome!
+This code is likely far from optimal, so if you find errors or have ideas/suggestions on improvements/better practices, they would be very welcome!
+A long term goal is to make a simple executable file for the whole tool to further lower the barriers for usage.

 ## References
 The deep learning component uses Pytorch https://pytorch.org/ and Pytorch-Geometric